GoogleCloudPlatform/community/tutorials/gcds-use-cases-common-and-complex/index.md

 In this scenario, we’ll examine how to configure GCDS to automatically detect new Groups and sync the Users that are part of those Groups only.

-For this example, assume the following is true:
-- [x] GCDS is installed and configured per the [documentation](https://cloud.google.com/architecture/identity/federating-gcp-with-active-directory-synchronizing-user-accounts)
-- [x] The Security Groups are ***not*** mail-enabled and ***do not*** have an email address assigned For mail-enabled Groups, you would use `mail` instead of `userPrincipalName`
 - [x] Only User Accounts that are members of a Group that is prefixed with ***GCP*** will be synced to Google Cloud
       Example: Users in ***GCP-OrgAdmins***, ***GCP-InfraAdmins*** etc